brettvanderwerff/Flaskerizer/README.md

 1. Clone the repo to your computer
 2. Install dependencies by opening a terminal in top level directory of the repo and entering `$ pip install -r requirements.txt`
-3. Download your favorite bootstrap template from https://bootstrapmade.com/ .Note that there are two example templates in the repo (Folio_example and Sailor_example) from https://bootstrapmade.com/ that you can use if you don't want to download one.
-This program was designed only with templates from https://bootstrapmade.com/ in mind, but I would love to extend the flexibility of the program to work well with other bootstrap template sources (see issues)
+3. Download your favorite Bootstrap template from https://Bootstrapmade.com/ .Note that there are two example templates in the repo (Folio_example and Sailor_example) from https://Bootstrapmade.com/ that you can use if you don't want to download one.
+This program was designed only with templates from https://Bootstrapmade.com/ in mind, but I would love to extend the flexibility of the program to work well with other Bootstrap template sources (see issues)
 4. If the Bootstrap template is downloaded as a zipped file you will need to unzip the Bootstrap template
 5. Open the Configuration file(`config.py`) and:

-* set value of key *templates_path* to the full path of the folder containing the HTML files of the bootstrap template you downloaded.
+* set value of key *templates_path* to the full path of the folder containing the HTML files of the Bootstrap template you downloaded.
 Note that there may be multiple folders that contain HTML files, generally you want to set the 'templates_path' value equal to the path of the folder with the *most* HTML files in it (see config.py for example).

-* set value of key *static_path* to the full path of the folder containing the css, javascript, images, etc. folders of the bootstrap template you downloaded (see config.py for example).
+* set value of key *static_path* to the full path of the folder containing the css, javascript, images, etc. folders of the Bootstrap template you downloaded (see config.py for example).

 6. Run the program by opening a terminal in the top level directory of the repo and entering `$ python flaskerizer.py` (this may vary slightly by environment)